 Grief is a journey, a road with many twists and turns and the occasional dead-end.
-Sometimes we meet fellow travellers who put into words what we know to be true.
+Sometimes we meet fellow travelers who put into words what we know to be true.
 Their words become an affirmation, providing assurance we are not lost.

 Naja Marie Aidt describes the moment she was told of her son’s death.
 The telephone rang and then the news.
 My first response was to howl, like an animal.